Nico0oblr/SuperradianceMolecules/README.md

 with mean-field calculations.

 The repository is intentionally limited to routines that contribute to the figures currently used in the paper and its appendix.
-The main-text Figure 1 workflow is **not included**: the former Figure 1 notebook was obsolete and the current Figure 1 is produced elsewhere.
+The notebooks export the plots and panels used as source material; the final paper figures were assembled and adjusted in Inkscape.

 ## Repository layout